HelloHowAreYouHaveANiceDay/reading-notes/docs/business/operation_management.md

 ### Inventory Turns

-Inventory turns is the amount of time a dollar spends inside the operation.
+Inventory turns is the amount of time a dollar snside the operation.
 There is a cost advantage to turning over inventory faster than competitors.

 Inventory Turns = Cost of goods sold / Inventory

+Inventory Turns = Average Supply of Inventory per day * days in a year

 Inventory cost, the cost to the company to hold inventory for a year.
 Most major companies incur a capital cost of 10%